MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

         return putchar('\n');
     }

-And here is the patch that implements both functions and prints ``"Hello World!"``.
+And here is the patch that implements both functions and prints ``Hello World``.

 .. code-block:: diff